Transparent reporting

 There’s plenty of support for professional and personal development during work hours and a vast range of free and company-funded training courses available to everybody.
 Learning anytime, anywhere is supported with our free licences for online courses from world-renowned institutions.

 In 2024, Bosch invested 252 million euros in training for its associates.
 Our associates attended a total of 729,679 training days in 2024 in the form of seminars and webinars.
-All employees have access to training and are included in the evaluation of training hours and expenditure, including full-time, part-time, and temporary workers.
+All employees have access to training and are included in the evaluation of training hours and expenditure, including full-time, part-time, temporary workers and contractors.

 A wide range of roles, teams, and projects enable career development in various functional areas, locations, and countries.
 No matter which path our associates choose, we support them to achieve their career goals — for example with annual development dialogues and qualification programs.

-The Bosch Talent Pool (TP) is a key instrument for associate development.
-Associates with potential for increased scope and responsibility can worldwide join via leader, HR business partner or self-nomination.
-Our respective Talent Development Programs (TDP) are designed to accelerate career progression and prepare the members within approximately three years.
+The Bosch Talent Pool (TP) is a structured global pool designed to support the development and mobility of associates with potential for increased scope and responsibility.
+Through a defined process, including nominations by managers, HR business partners or self-nomination, the future members are selected (both full-time and part-time associates).
+Our respective Talent Development Programs (TDP) are designed to accelerate career progression and prepare the selected associates within approximately three years.
 The program provides structured training, networking, career plans and mentoring.
 Associates showing enhanced potential for executive positions are supported by an additional fast track program.
 Our commitment extends across all business areas.

 Furthermore, it is paramount for us to recruit, develop and retain young talents for both specialist and leadership career trajectories.
 Therefore, the Graduate Specialist Program (GSP) and Junior Managers Program (JMP) are specifically designed as entry programs to cultivate and enable these target groups.